rishiv3/firechat/README.md

 -------

 ##### Let me know if you have any issues.
-TODO : bot bot bot
+TODO : bot bot bot bot another